 Medication Safety in the Operating Room

-The link for online donations to the APSF is https://www.apsf.org/donate.php.
-Contributions may also be mailed to the Anesthesia Patient Safety Foundation, 515 North Northwest Highway, Park Ridge, IL, 60068.
+The link for on line donations to APSF is https://www.apsf.org/donate.php.
+Contributions may also be mailed to the Anesthesia Patient Safety Foundation, 1061 American Lane, Schaumburg, IL 60173-4973.

 As in the previous annual report, I wish to reiterate the desire of the APSF Executive Committee to provide a broad-based consensus on anesthesia patient safety issues.
 We welcome the comments and suggestions from all those who participate in the common goal of making anesthesia a safe experience.
 There remains much still to accomplish and everyone’s participation and contributions are important.